-To translate is to transfer or turn from one set of symbols into another.
-But what is the history of translation?
-Even though the history of translation is a topic that historians and scholars have long debated, it's universally agreed that translation dates way back before the Bible.
-Since the earliest days of human interaction, translation has continued to develop, now more than ever, allowing cross-cultural interactions, trade, globalization of the economy, and sharing of knowledge over time.
-With the help of translation, the world has become more of a melting pot.
-This in turn also makes translation a more necessary service, spanning different theories, mediums, and civilizations.
-We'll take you through a fascinating account of the history of translation from antiquity to present-day.
+Translation is the process of transferring meaning from one set of symbols to another.
+But what exactly is the history of translation?
+While historians and scholars have long debated its origins, it’s universally agreed that translation predates even the Bible.
+From the earliest days of human interaction, translation has evolved, enabling cross-cultural communication, trade, the globalization of economies, and the sharing of knowledge.
+Thanks to translation, the world has become more interconnected, making translation an increasingly necessary service across diverse mediums, cultures, and theories.
+In this article, we’ll explore the fascinating journey of translation from antiquity to the present day.

 The Early History of Translation